thatguynamedandy/frame-rpc/readme.markdown

 # frame-rpc

-rpc for postMessage events without serialization
+rpc between iframes and windows using postMessage with no serialization

 # example